psmarcin/react-redux-best-practices/docs/redux.md

 Naming things is hard.
 But so is managing state, and Redux takes the pain out of that so can we name things simply as well?

 Actions:
->Name them them \<noun>-\<verb>, eg Project-Create, User-Login.
+>Name them \<noun>-\<verb>, eg project-create, user-login.
 The rationale behind this is that you want them grouped together by the object type, rather than the action type.

 Reducers:
 >Name them \<noun>.